J0nan/DeezSpot_bot_docker/README.md

 - **ACRCLOUD_SECRET**: for acrcloud secret look at [acrcloud](https://docs.acrcloud.com/tutorials/recognize-music)

 - **ACRCLOUD_HOST**: for host look at [acrcloud](https://docs.acrcloud.com/tutorials/recognize-music)

+# How to set Spotify credentials

+1. Download the latest version https://github.com/dspearson/librespot-auth from the release tab
+2. Launch using:
+   1. Premium: `.\target\release\librespot-auth --name LibreSpot`
+   2. Free: `.\target\release\librespot-auth --name LibreSpot --class=computer`
+3. Open Spotify app and login
+4. Play a random song and select the `LibreSpot` as an audio device
+5. Return to the command line and check the filed saved
+6. Modify the credentials.json:
+   1. Replace the string `"auth_type": 1` with `"type":"AUTHENTICATION_STORED_SPOTIFY_CREDENTIALS"`
+   2. Replace the string `"auth_data"` with `"credentials"`
+7. Then map the file to container in `/app/credentials/credentials.json`
+8. Run the container, it should login with Deezer and Spotify

 # Where to get some tokens